syncfusion-content/uwp-docs/uwp/Charts/Getting-Started.md

 chart.SecondaryAxis = secondaryAxis

-'Initialize the two series for SfChart
+'Initialize the series for SfChart
 Dim series As New ColumnSeries()

-series.ItemsSource = New ViewModel().Demands
+series.ItemsSource = New ViewModel().Data
 series.XBindingPath = "Name"
 series.YBindingPath = "Height"